✨The Surprising Reality

 📚What We Know

 Bullae bearing names like Gemariah and Jehucal were found near the royal quarter.
 They date to the 7th century BC.
 Their match with the biblical record supports scribal literacy and historicity.
-Explore the seals in artifact view.
+The discovery of these bullae in the City of David, a site rich in archaeological significance, underscores the connection between the material culture of ancient Jerusalem and the biblical narrative.
+The City of David, known as Ir David in Hebrew, is considered the original urban nucleus of Jerusalem and has been the focus of extensive excavations since the late 19th century.

 Explore the Full Context